restanse/NicknameFinder/README.md

 # NicknameFinder
 OSINT tool for search by nickname

-Currently looking at 45  сайта
+Currently looking at 45 sites